5A5K1A/fronteers-2016/README.md

 > _Using examples from real life Big Data cases Lodewijk Nauta is going to talk about how his team made a bigger impact at their clients by changing the way they presented their results.
 When your clients want their business to evolve towards a more data-driven way of operating, the delivery of visualizations has to evolve as well.
 The data that is used in the analyses includes fitbit movement data, email usage but also tracking how people move through a restaurant._

 Basically just a sales pitch for KPMG<br>
-(a rather poor one in my opinion: it lacked in decent research - not factoring all the usefull elements - & was filled with random assumptions and conclusions)
+(a rather poor one in my opinion: it lacked in decent research - not factoring in all the usefull elements - & was filled with random assumptions and conclusions)

 ============================================================
 <a name="06-1600"></a>